-

-A gun shot blasted the tiled ceiling, causing dust and debris to rain down, along with shrieks from people tied up against the wall.
+A gun shot blasted the tiled ceiling, causing dust and debris to rain down on a group of frightened people.
+In response, they shrieked, but could not move as all of them had been tied up and pushed against the wall., except for one.
 Charles fell to his feet in fright, right in front of the man with the shotgun.

 “So-so-sorry.”
 Charles whimpered, barely able to look up at his imprisoner.

-The pack of cigarettes he had just bought dropped out of his front shirt pocket and he dared not reach for it and make any sudden moves.
+The pack of cigarettes he had just bought dropped out of his front shirt pocket and he dared not reach for it out of fear of making any sudden moves that would lead to him being shot.

-The man with the gun was dressed in all black including a ski mask, hiding his identity and the only thing worse than his weapon was the bulky apparatus with dozens of pockets stitched to the vest, along with several wires connecting tubes sticking out of them.
+The man with the gun was dressed in all black including a ski mask.
+The only thing worse than his weapon was the bulky apparatus with dozens of pockets stitched to the vest, along with several wires connecting tubes sticking out of them.
+It was a bomb vest.

-“You have three chances to tell me a funny story or I will blow this whole place up to shards and ash!” the Gunman shouted, turning around to the others for a second.
+“You have three chances to tell me a funny story or I will blow this whole place up to shards and ash!” the Gunman shouted, turning around to the others for a second so that they could see his vest clearly.

-The gunman lifted Charles up by his polo shirt and slammed him against the snack shelf, which had been forcibly moved to block the entrance of the gas station store.
-On particularly bad luck or a well thought out plan, this hostage situation had gone perfectly.
-All the windows were blocked by shelves or curtains and the only other exit had already been locked, having not complied with the fire emergency exit standards in the first place.
+The gunman lifted Charles up by his polo shirt and slammed him against the snack shelf, which had been forcibly moved to block the entrance of the store.
+On a particularly bad stroke of luck for everyone here, this hostage situation had gone perfectly.
+All the windows were blocked by shelves or curtains and the only other exit had already been blocked by crates, having not complied with the fire emergency exit standards in the first place.

 Adding more to extreme circumstances this particular gas station did not have a panic button and the gunman had explained that a cell phone jammer had cut off access to the phone signal.
-It was near midnight and the building was located on the far side of town, not well traveled.
+It was near midnight and the building was located on the far side of town with an area not well traveled, let alone patrolled by police.

-“He said he was funny!” barked the old woman with gray hair and a green blouse.
+“He said he was funny and good at improv!” barked the old woman with gray hair and a green blouse.

-“I thought his jokes were funny.” said the bald, gold chain owner of the gas station, who was named Rob.
+“I thought his jokes were funny.
+Sometimes – but I am usually high.” admitted the bald man with a gold chain around his neck.
+He is the owner of the gas station, who was named Rob.

 “He is funny.
 Just give him some time.” said the blonde woman with the short cut hair.

 Charles scrambled to his feet, having no choice but to obey.
 There was an empty spot in the convenience store, where the shelves were moved away, giving ample room for a person to dance and jump around.
-Four other people had their legs and hands tied up with zip ties and all sat immobile against the wall facing Charles.
+The others had their legs and hands tied up with zip ties and all sat immobile against the wall facing Charles as if this was his performance.

-“I just wanted a pack of smokes on my off day from work.
-I didn’t expect to perform!
+“I – I – ju-just wanted a pack of s-sm-mokes on my off day from work.
+I di-di-didn’t expect to perform standup!
 Why are you doing this?
 It makes no sense!”
+Charles whimpered.

-This peeved the gunman as he lifted the button attached to his vest and lightly pressed to top of the red button.
+This peeved the gunman as he lifted the button attached to his vest and lightly rested his finger at the top of the red button.

 “NO!” shouted the entire room.